SIBO Specialist

 SIBO occurs when there is an imbalance or overgrowth of bacteria in the small intestine.
 Various factors can contribute to this condition, including:

-• Impaired Gut Motility: The small intestine relies on a wave-like motion called peristalsis to move food and bacteria through the digestive tract.
+- Impaired Gut Motility: The small intestine relies on a wave-like motion called peristalsis to move food and bacteria through the digestive tract.
 If motility is slowed or impaired, bacteria can accumulate and overgrow in the small intestine.
+This can be linked to previous food poisoning.

-• Low Stomach Acid: Stomach acid plays a crucial role in killing harmful bacteria.
-A decrease in stomach acid (due to conditions like hypochlorhydria or use of proton pump inhibitors (PPIs)) can allow bacteria to thrive in the small intestine.
+- Low Stomach Acid: Stomach acid plays a crucial role in killing harmful bacteria.
+A decrease in stomach acid due to stress and conditions like hypochlorhydria or use of proton pump inhibitors (PPIs) such as Omeprazole can allow bacteria to thrive in the small intestine.

-• Previous Infections or Antibiotics: Infections, particularly gastrointestinal infections, or frequent use of antibiotics can alter the gut microbiota and promote bacterial overgrowth.
+- Previous Infections or Antibiotics: Infections, particularly gastrointestinal infections such as post-infectious IBS, food poisoning or frequent use of antibiotics can alter the gut microbiota and promote bacterial overgrowth.

 Proper treatment and management of SIBO are essential for improving quality of life and preventing complications, making the expertise of a SIBO specialist crucial.